Now more than ever we’re taking real steps to take care of our people and our guests–it’s the Chipotle thing to do.

 Q: How can I get a burrito without coming into the restaurant?

-A: Chipotle has recently announced that we are offering free delivery starting March 15th through April 30th, to make life easier for our guests.
-Delivery orders are customized via Chipotle’s Delivery Kitchen, which is comprised of a dedicated ingredient line operated by a special team.
-The Delivery Kitchen provides guests with the same great Chipotle experience whether they choose to dine in, order ahead and pick up, or have it delivered.
+A: Delivery orders are customized via Chipotle’s Digital Kitchen, which is comprised of a dedicated ingredient line operated by a special team.
+The Digital Kitchen provides guests with the same great Chipotle experience whether they choose to dine in, order ahead and pick up, or have it delivered.

 Q: Are the ingredients in my meal still being responsibly sourced?